Houston teen allegedly pulls gun, fatally shoots another in game of 'No Lackin'

 Breaking News Emails

-A Houston 18-year-old is accused of shooting dead a fellow teen as part of a weapons-drawing prank that's been spreading on social media, authorities said Thursday.
+A Houston teenager is accused of shooting dead a fellow teen as part of a weapons-drawing prank that has been spreading on social media, authorities said Thursday.

 Mohamad Nour Alajil, 18, has been charged with manslaughter in connection to the Dec.
-11 slaying of 19-year-old Christian Johnson, officials told NBC affiliate KPRC in Houston.
+11 slaying of Christian Johnson, 19, officials told NBC affiliate KPRC in Houston.

 “The two were pointing loaded weapons at each other,” a prosecutor said during a pretrial hearing for Alajil on Thursday.